jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 The `-a` flag is used to show all the containers (while the default shows just the ones currently running), so what we see above is a list of all containers that we ran (and not deleted) up to now.
 Please notice that the STATUS column shows that these containers exited a few minutes ago.

 ### 3.4 Docker container rm
-To remove a non-running container, use this command:
+To remove non-running containers, use this command:

 ```bash
 docker container rm afcac6f85b26 ee288eeb2a67 fac38035f7bc